stusat/Asimov_Mars/README.md

 ## Why A* algorithm?
 An explanation
 A* Search algorithm is indeed a well known technique used in path-finding and graph traversals.
 Consider a square network/grid that has obstacles and we are given a start cell and a target cell.
 Our job is to reach the target cell (if possible) from the start cell as efficiently possible in the shortest path.

-What the A* Search Algorithm does is that at each succession it picks up the node based on a value-‘f’ which is a parameter equal to the sum of two other parameters – ‘g’ and ‘h’.
-At each succession, node/cell having the lowest ‘f’ value is selected, and processed.
+The A* Search Algorithm, picks up the node based on a value-‘f’ which is a parameter equal to the sum of two other parameters – ‘g’ and ‘h’.
+At each succession, node/cell with the smallest ‘f’ value is selected, and processed.

 We define ‘g’ and ‘h’ as follows:

-g = the movement cost to move from the start cell to a given square on the network, following the path generated to get there.
+g = the movement cost to move from the start cell to a given square on the network, following the path initiated to get there.

 h = the estimated movement cost to move from that given square on the grid to the final target.
 This is known as the heuristic: a kind of smart guess.
 The actual distance isn't known until we path is found.
 There are several ways to calculate this ‘h’.
 ## Heuristics